 But what if you‘re not famous (or famous enough) to argue that your own name is a trademarked term?

-Sorry, this resource is available only to registered users.
+Sorry, this resource is available only to registered members.

 If you are a current member, please log in to view the rest of this page.